 Top tips is a weekly column where we highlight what’s trending in the tech world today and list out ways to explore these trends.
-This week we’re looking at five steps should follow when devising an effective predictive maintenance strategy for your organization.
+This week we’re looking at five steps to follow when devising an effective predictive maintenance strategy for your organization.

 Have you ever wondered what it would feel like to be able to look into the future?
 Well, thanks to predictive maintenance, you can do just that!